-Status Description Associated validation report data TOTAL- PASSED A TOTAL-PASSED result in the validation process is returned when: • the cryptographic verification of the signature was successful (including checking the hash As a result of the validation process, the certificate chain of trust used in the document signing process is displayed along with the specific signed attributes, if any, and considered as values of individual data objects that were indirectly signed); all requirements concerning the signer's identity certification were positively verified (e.g. the signer's certificate was recognized as trusted); the signature has been positively assessed against the evidence of validation.

-requirements in the validation process, thus it is considered compliant with those requirements.
+Status Description Associated validation report data TOTAL- PASSEDA TOTAL-PASSED result in the validation process is returned when:•the cryptographic verification the signature was succes (including checking the values of individual data ob that were indirectly signed) As a result of the validation process, the certificate chain of trust used in the document signing process is displayed along with the specific signed attributes, if any, and considered as evidence of validation. all requirements concerning the signer's identity certification were positively verified (e.g. the signer's certificate was recognized as trusted); the signature has been positively assessed against the requirements in the validation process, thus it is considered compliant with those requirements.
 TOTAL- FAILED A TOTAL-FAILED result in the validation process is obtained if the cryptographic verification of the signature failed (including a check of the hash values of individual data objects that were signed) or it was proven that the signature was created after the revocation date of the associated certificate.
 As a result of the validation process, additional information is provided to explain the reason for the TOTALLY NEGATIVE status.
 INDETERM INATE The information available is insufficient to determine whether the certificate should be in a TOTAL-PASSED or TOTAL-FAILED status.
 As a result of the validation process, additional information is provided to explain the reason for the UNKNOWN status along with information, for the validating party, what data is missing to correctly pass the full validation process.